ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

     in a critical situation.
   - Late: just before the variable is actually used.

-When to validate is also situational-dependent.
-Argument against early validation could be that value might not be used at all.
+When to validate also depends on the situation.
+Arguments against early validation could be that value might not be used at all.

 We detect an error during program execution.
 Now what?
 Management